rory81/growing_funds/README.md

 - So that I can: what goal does that specific user want to achieve with that action
 - Status: options were '*Not Started*', '*Ongoing*' or '*Done*' to maintain overview of the status of the entire backlog.

-The User Stories where made for three kind of users:
+The User Stories where made for two kind of users:
 1) The site user, looking for an interesting project to pledge to
 2) A crowdfunding host, wanting to present its project to the public and get money to realise the project.
-3) The admin, wanting to keep the site up and running

-Some aspects are relevant to the first and second group of users, like:
+Some aspects are relevant to both group of users, like:
 - able to register easily
 - get an email after registration
 - login and logout with emailaddress